 This was the pulled pork recipe that kept on giving.
 For our first meal, we had pulled pork tacos.
 Next, indulged in pulled pork over rice.
 Later, it was pulled pork sliders.
 Last, with what was leftover, we made a fabulous pulled pork pizza.

 It wasn’t until we pigged out on all these juicy pulled pork dishes that we realized just how versatile and wonderful it was.
 And we’re not tired of it yet, because with Super Bowl next week, we’re already planning some stellar uses for our next batch.
 And how about you?
-If you make this and have some new ideas on how to eat it with, let us know.
+If you make this asian oven pulled pork and have some new ideas on how to eat it with, let us know.
 We’re all ears.

 Enjoy,